Dobby-Mphahlele/Problem-set-2/README.md

    <img width="956" alt="Opening_Colab" src="https://github.com/user-attachments/assets/57afedbc-fc0b-4d13-b303-1b2ec3ee8e5a">

-### Uploading csv file
+### Uploading from the csv file
-* In your Colab notebook, click on the folder icon on the left sidebar to open the file explorer.<br>
-* Click on the upload icon (a file with an upward arrow) and select the ipdr.csv file from your computer.
-This will upload the file to the Colab environment.
+* I have simplified the process of uploading the file by hosting it on GitHub, you only need to run the cell provided on the nodebook that will retrive the data.

 ### Install and Configure PySpark